chuynh18/VideoCutter/README.md

 # VideoCutter

-**This is a work in progress and currently has zero functionality.
+**This is a work in progress and currently can only cut video.
 Stay tuned!**

 ![VideoCutter main window](screenshot.png)